 Second, even though you can monitor privileged user activity, you can’t determine who did what under a shared account.
 This makes investigating cybersecurity incidents a serious challenge.

-One possible solution to this problem is secondary authentication.
+One of the PUM best practices that can solve this problem is secondary authentication.
 With secondary authentication, once a user is logged in under a shared account they’re still required to log in to their regular account as well in order to pass additional identity verification.
 By doing so, you can associate a particular session started under a shared account with a specific user.

 PUM vs PAM